 Astrid is of the opinion that culture and art can change or move the world and that words create attitudes and actions.
 That’s why she has a heart for Ferske Scener.
 She is the administrative manager of Tromsø International Film Festival and has more than 20 years of experience with management and communication in the industry of culture and media.

 Member of the board Fredrik Forssman

 Fredrik has years of experience from the music industry and was one of the main people behind the project “The New Tvibit” – a creative hub established in Tromsø’s old fire station.
 Today he is managing Tvibit Music / KOFOR.

 Espen is an advisor in BDO AS with wide experience from different fields within the culture sector.
 He has been involved in many communities and business development projects and thinks that it is important to create a vibrant environment for people to work and live in Northern Norway.
 Life must contain a good balance of “bread and circus”, and Ferske Scener is a good contributor in this respect.

 Member of the board Trude Borch

 Trude is a researcher in the social sciences at the Fram Centre – High North Research Centre for Climate and the Environment.
-She has a great passion for business and culture in the north, and has worked a lot with projects and networks in the travel industry.
-She thinks it is important to involve creative diciplines and communities in the business sector as we know it.
+She has a great passion for business and culture in the north and has worked a lot with projects and networks in the travel industry.
+She thinks it is important to involve creative disciplines and communities in the business sector as we know it.